 4- Viv Richards

 Viv Richards also made a great name for himself in international cricket.
-He made his test debut in 1974 against India and went on to have a long cricket career.
-Some writers claim that he also played international football, a sport that is followed by a huge number of passionate fans who love to watch the tallest soccer player in action and enjoy the great sporting spectacle.
-The Antiguan player’s best years were between 1976 and 1983 when he averaged a huge 66.
+He made his test debut in 1974 against India and had a long cricket career.
+Some writers claim that he also played international football, a sport followed by many passionate fans who want to know; is Messi autistic?
+The Antiguan player’s best years were between 1976 and 1983 when he averaged a massive 66.
 Richards has the distinction of scoring 8540 runs in 121 test matches.
 He averaged a remarkable 50, earning 24 centuries in the process.
 He also served as the captain of the West Indies and won 27 of the 50 Test matches as a skipper.

 5- Ricky Ponting